singlestore-labs/singlestore-wasm-toolkit/README.md

 1. Edit the source code as necessary.

 1. When you are ready to compile the Wasm module, press *Ctrl-\`* (that's the backtick character) to open a console window in the IDE.
-You should see a prompt prefixed with `s2-dev-shell`.
+You should see a prompt prefixed with `dev-shell`.
 Be sure to change (`cd`) to the directory of the code you intend to compile.

 ## Getting Started With the Standalone Container